sigma144/witness-randomizer/README.md

 Depending on the game settings, doors may be received from Archipelago individually ("Complex doors") or as a group of related doors ("Simple doors", for example all doors in the Desert temple at once)

-Additionally, with a "Panels" setting, the panels that activate doors are not enabled until a corresponding item is received.
+Additionally, with a "Panels" setting, the panels that activate doors, move bridges or trigger other effects such as changing water levels are not enabled until a corresponding item is received.

 ### Laser shuffle